 If we even consider the word pop for a moment you can connect it to the synonyms burst and explode.
 If you visualize a small skin explosion as the same thing as popping a pimple, the awareness of the level of damage you are doing is more apparent.

-What happens in the skin when you pop a pimple may surprise you and hopefully will help you curb this habit for good.
+What happens when you pop a pimple in the skin may surprise you and hopefully will help you curb this habit for good.

 The skin is a stable but flexible outer covering that acts as a barrier, protecting your body from harmful things in the outside world.
 When you pop a pimple you are breaking the skin barrier, opening the skin, and spreading acne bacteria into the surrounding pores.
 This can result in a set of significant and undesired consequences.